abhishek-kumar-code/Redfish_Public/Specification.md

 The `$filter` section of the OData ABNF components specification contains the grammar for the allowable syntax of the `$filter` query parameter, with the additional restriction that only built-in filter operations are supported.

-The Redfish-supported values for the `$filter` query parameter are:
+The following table lists the Redfish-supported values for the `$filter` query parameter.
+Any other supported syntax for `$filter` is outside the scope of this specification.

 | Value | Description | Example |
 |:------|:------------|:--------|